Bringing Economic Opportunities to Women

 To sustainably support as many women as possible, our economic empowerment programs include:

 VSLAs are among the oldest forms of savings groups.
-Worldwide, more than 11 million people participate in savings groups, with 10 million in Africa.
-Savings groups are changing the face of microfinance, bringing sustainable financial services to the rural poor for the first time .
+Worldwide, millions of people participate in savings groups, with the majority in Africa.
+Savings groups are changing the face of microfinance, bringing sustainable financial services to the rural poor for the first time.
 The groups focus on teaching participants to save by using their own resources.
 Money is loaned to group members based on their collective savings.
 The VSLA model is built on trust.
 Members create rules, and must believe that the membership body will follow them together as they participate in a cycle of saving and lending.

 Watch this video to learn about how economic empowerment transforms the lives of the most vulnerable women.